 Same- or next-day swap

-We haul your full container to our staging pad and drop an empty in the same spot so loading never stops.
+We haul your full container to disposal, then drop an empty back on the same pad for the next crew.

 Step 3